unchain-tech/UNCHAIN-projects/docs/AVAX-AMM/en/section-1/lesson-3_Implementing Liquidity Provision.md

 This is exactly what the function does—given one token and its amount, it calculates the equivalent value of the paired token.

 Now let’s implement the actual liquidity provision function.
-Add the following to the **end of the contract**:
+Add the following to the end of the contract:

 ```solidity
     // Provide liquidity to the pool.